AriannaRampini/SpectralAdversarialAttacks/README.md

   <img src="./teaser.PNG" width="500">
 </p>

-To visualize and/or replicate the paper adversarial samples, please take a look at the included Colab Notebook.
+To visualize and/or replicate the paper adversarial samples, please take a look at the included Colab Notebook ```run_adversarial_attack.ipynb```.

 ## Data